 After drying ginger and garlic, you can use the grinder to make flakes with these items.
 You can give them the perfect size as well.
 You can add them to your food, slat, or sauce to give extra aroma.
 By grinding these items, you can store them for a long time, and then again, you can make powder.

 With the help of a simple twist grinder, you can grind harder seeds.
 This super seed is an egg substitute and high in nutrients; people who don’t want to use direct eggs in their foods can use those who don’t want to use raw eggs.
-You can also use the ground flacks for smoothies and as a flour alternate.
-So, fill up your grinder with favorite seeds and make smooth items.
+You can also use the ground flacks for smoothies and as a flour alternative.
+So, fill up your grinder with your favorite seeds and make smooth items.

 Different types of serials like cornflakes are used in your grinder.
 You can make breadcrumbs for coating and add some amount to your drinks.
 You can use the porridge for consistency.

-You can make the quick powdered sugar by running out the grinder.
+You can make the quick powdered sugar by running out of the grinder.
 You can use this sugar powder for making different baking items and over the cookies.

 You can add the dry chips for your fancy over food.
 You can add the ground crisps as a coating instead of breadcrumbs.
 Then the item will look yummy and tests delicious as well.

 After you’ve crushed something like coffee or weed in your spice grinder, wiping with a paper towel alone won’t do.
 The universal cleaning hack to rid yourself of such a chore is grinding rice until you get a dusty consistency as it removes any lingering smell.
-Dump it out and wipe to get a visibly squeaky-clean look.
+Dump it out and wipe it to get a visibly squeaky-clean look.

 You have heard some randomly wild alternatives to throwing spice into your grinder.
 Although texture and hardness matter to get the perfect shred, a spice grinder proves far more versatile than what it is marketed for.
 With the proper maintenance and technique, you can make this underrated device do more than it was designed for.